Jareechang/common-web/packages/esbuild/README.md

 ## Caveats

-depending on projects, some features from modern ES and typescript may be mussing.
+depending on projects, some features from modern ES and typescript may be missing.
 Please see:

 - [esbuild#javascript-caveats](https://esbuild.github.io/content-types/#javascript-caveats)
 - [esbuild#typescript-caveats](https://esbuild.github.io/content-types/#typescript-caveats)